 - Management principles to maintain quality habitats for hunting are complete.

-- Demonstration sites to apply new management principles have been identified and habitat improvement works will commence in 2019.
+- Demonstration sites to apply new management principles have been identified and habitat improvement works have commenced.

 4.3 – Develop a deer management strategy